 6. What to do if you're caught out by a doorstep scam

 What is a doorstep scam?

 A doorstep scam (or doorstep fraud) involves someone coming to your home and knocking on the door, with the aim of tricking you or your relative out of money.
+There can be added pressure with face to face interaction, which can sometimes be more challenging than dealing with phone scams, postal scams and online scams.
 There are lots of honest doorstep sellers but there is a fine line between a scammer and an unscrupulous trader.